-Third Avenue Management LLC, 622 Third Avenue, New York, NY 10017, is the investment adviser for the Portfolio.
+Third Avenue Management LLC, 622 Third Avenue, New York, NY 10017, is an investment adviser registered with the SEC that provides advisory services for the Portfolio.
 The Adviser manages the Portfolio's investments, provides various administrative services and supervises the Portfolio's daily business affairs, subject to the oversight of the Board of Trustees of Third Avenue Variable Series Trust (the "Trust").
-The Adviser provides investment advisory services to 3 other open-end U.S. mutual funds with assets of approximately \$2.3 billion as of March 31, 2019.
+The Adviser provides investment advisory services to 4 other open-end U.S. mutual funds with assets of approximately \$1.3 billion as of March 31, 2021.
 The Adviser or its predecessor has been an investment adviser for mutual funds since its organization in 1986.

 Foreside Fund Services, LLC (the "Distributor"), serves as the distributor of the Portfolio.
 The Distributor is not affiliated with the Adviser or Affiliated Managers Group Inc., which owns an indirect-majority equity interest in the Adviser.
 The Distributor receives no compensation from the Portfolio, although the Adviser pays the Distributor a fee for certain distribution-related services.